 - apply data reduction methods (e.g. exploratory/confirmatory factor models), classification methods (e.g. factor mixture models, latent class analysis), methods to analyse longitudinal patterns in data (e.g. structural equation models, path models with and without moderation and mediation effects, latent change models), methods to analyse complex systems/ the interactions of a multitude of variables (e.g. network analysis), prediction methods (e.g. machine learning models), methods to analyse time-series (e.g. mixed-effects models, dynamic network models such as multi-level vector-autoregression models), methods to treat and/or compensate for missing data (e.g. multiple imputation models), and methods to compare models (e.g. permutation tests, models with invariance constraints).

-Along those lines, I am always keen to learn new statistical methods that can help us to better model and eventually better understand the complex nature of mental health problems, their assessment, prevention and their treatment.
+Along those lines, I am always keen to learn new psychological methods that can help us to better capture, model and understand the complex nature of mental health problems, their assessment, prevention and their treatment.

-transdiagnostic mental health • internalizing disorders • adversity and risk factors • psychosocial (protective, promotive or resilience) factors • psychotherapy research • personalized feedback • personalized care • complex systems • psychological methods • lifecourse psychiatry • clinical psychology
+transdiagnostic mental health • adversity and risk factors • psychosocial (protective, promotive or resilience) factors • personalized care • psychotherapy research • internalizing disorders • complex systems • psychological methods • lifecourse psychiatry • clinical psychology